• Skip to primary navigation

 Instructions

-• Measure the peanut butter, tamari, brown sugar, seasoned rice vinegar, lime juice, garlic, ginger, sambol oelek, and ¼ cup coconut milk (or warm water) into a blender cup.
+• Measure the peanut butter, tamari, brown sugar, seasoned rice vinegar, lime juice, garlic, ginger, sambol oelek, and coconut milk into a blender cup.

 Blend until smooth.

-• Add the remaining coconut milk a tablespoon at a time, until the sauce reaches the desired consistency.
+• Add warm water to the mixture a tablespoon at a time, until the sauce reaches the desired consistency.

 • If desired, garnish with chopped unsalted peanuts or toasted sesame seeds.